 It's finally arrived!
 Elderflower season is upon us.
 I have been picking elderflowers since years and turning them into cordial, cocktails, jellies and desserts.
-I love tradition and routine but every now and then I like to mix things up and try new ingredients or recipes.
+I love tradition and routine but now and then I like to mix things up and try new ingredients or recipes.
 This year citric acid was on my bucket list.
-Making elderflower cordial with pure lemons has been successful for years and while I usually live by the phrase "don't fix it if it isn't broken" I do believe that trying new things shouldn't be affected by this.
+Making elderflower cordial with real lemons has been successful for years and while I usually live by the phrase "don't fix it if it isn't broken" I do believe that trying new things shouldn't be affected by this.

 As soon as the season hits I pour elderflower onto and into everything as if my life depended on it.
 I drizzle it on cakes, make ice pops, ice cream, drinks and add it to baked goods just to name a few.
 I had to give citric acid a go and hope for the best.
-Before you can make this delicious elderflower cordial you need to harvest flowers.
+Before you can make this delicious elderflower cordial, you need to harvest flowers.
 I dedicated an entire post to picking elderflowers since you can confuse them with other plants.
-If you are new to elderflowers I have made a guide on how to pick them here.
+If you are new to elderflowers, I have made a guide on how to pick them here.

-- 200g (7 oz or 5 cups) of elderflowers without stems, about 45 heads
+- 200 g elderflowers without stems about 45 heads

-- 2 L (8½ cup) water
+- 2 L water

-- 1.5 kg (7½ cups) sugar
+- 1.5 kg sugar

-- 6 tbsp citric acid
+- 6 tablespoon citric acid

-- 2 lemons, zested and sliced
+- 2 lemons zested and sliced

 - Collect only fresh flower heads and make sure the tiny buds have just opened and use them the same day.
 This is important because the lovely fragrance will turn into bitterness if you wait too long.
 Do not wash the flower heads because you will lose too much flavour.

 - Zest the lemons and slice them.
-Don't discard anything, all will be needed.If you do not have a lemon zester then peel them carefully with a vegetable peeler.
+Don't discard anything; all will be needed.If you do not have a lemon zester, then peel them carefully with a vegetable peeler.

 - Place the flowers with the citric acid and zested lemon slices with their peel in a large pot with lid.